mindfalls/fantasy-book-quiz/README.md

 ## Project goal

-The goal of this website is to attract individuals , ages six (6) and above, of different genders, with or without Muay Thai experience, and who wants to try a unique and fun way of keeping fit.
-The aim is to design a fully functional website that is user-friendly and can be easily accessed on all devices.
+The goal of this website is to attract individuals , who have read the books and want to test their knowledge.
+The aim is to design a fully functional website that is user-friendly and can be easily accessed on all devices

 ## User Experience

-- Ages 6 and up.
-- Anyone who is interested to learn Muay Thai and get fit.
-- All levels and abilities welcome.
+- people who wants to test their knowledge of the books

 ### User requirements and expectations

 - An easily navigable website.
-- Links works as expected.
 - Good presentation and a visually appealing design regardless of screen size.
-- An easy way to contact the gym.
 - Simple content that the user can skim read.